Cold Hands And Feet Anxiety Symptoms

 This article explains the relationship between anxiety and having cold hands and feet.

-Cold hands and feet anxiety and stress symptoms
+Cold hands and feet anxiety symptoms common descriptions:

-Your hands and feet may feel cold even though there isn’t a real reason for them to feel cold, such as cold weather or temperature.
+- Your hands and feet feel cold even though there isn’t a real reason for them to feel cold, such as cold temperature.

-Your cold hands and feet may precede, accompany, or follow an escalation of other sensations and symptoms, and may precede, accompany, or follow an episode or period of elevated stress, fear, worry, high anxiety, and even panic.
+Having cold hands and feet can precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by themselves.

 All of the above combinations and variations are common.

 When this symptom is caused by anxiety, behaving in an apprehensive manner, which creates anxiety, causes the body to activate the stress response.
 The stress response causes the body to secrete stress hormones into the bloodstream where they travel to targeted spots to bring about specific physiological, psychological, and emotional changes that enhance the body’s ability to deal with a threat—to either fight with or flee from it—which is the reason the stress response is often referred to as the fight or flight response or the emergency response.